George Reid (Scottish politician): Post–Presiding Officer

+Death

+Reid died from kidney cancer at Strathcarron Hospice, Denny, on 12 August 2025, at the age of 86.
+Tributes were paid by Alison Johnstone, the current presiding officer of the Scottish Parliament.

 Awards and honours

 After relief efforts for the 1988 Armenian earthquake Reid was recognised with the Gold Medal of the Supreme Soviet of Armenia and the Pirogov Gold Medal of the USSR.

 During his time as Presiding Officer he won the Herald newspaper's Scottish Politician of the Year award in 2003 and 2005, becoming the first person to have won the award on two occasions, followed by a lifetime achievement award in 2013.
 Reid was made a Free man of Clackmannanshire in 2007.

 He received also several honorary doctorates, i.e. an LLD degree from the University of St Andrews in 2005, a DUniv degree from Queen Margaret University in 2006, the degree of Dr.h.c. from the University of Edinburgh in 2007, and a DUniv degree from the University of Stirling in 2008.

 Reid was knighted in the 2012 Birthday Honours for services to Scottish politics and public life.
 In 2015, he was elected a Fellow of the Royal Society of Edinburgh (FRSE).
+At the Scottish Public Service Awards in 2018, he was recognised for his contribution to public life and given a Lifetime Achievement Award.

-On 10 June 2022, Reid was appointed a Knight Companion of the Order of the Thistle (KT).
+On 10 June 2022, Reid was appointed a Knight of the Order of the Thistle (KT) alongside Dame Elish Angiolini.
+He was installed the following month.

-Personal life

-Reid is married with two children.